-A 4.4% increase in the statutory National Living Wage from £7.50 to £7.83 next year;
+A 4.9% increase in the statutory National Living Wage from £7.83 to £8.21 next year;

-Pay increases for future years.
-An offer to employees has been tabled by the National Employers for Local Government Services which is a 2 year deal for 2018/19 and 2019/20.
-A flat rate increase for the majority of grades of 2% in each year and higher increases on lower pay points of up to 9.2%.
-A revised pay spine has also been introduced in the offer with effect from 1 April 2019.
+Pay increases for current and future years.
+A two year deal to employees as tabled by the National Employers for Local Government Services for 2018/19 and 2019/20.
+A flat rate increase for the majority of grades of 2% in each year and higher increases on lower pay points of up to 9.2% in 2018/19 and a further 5.9% in 2019/20.
+A revised pay spine has also been introduced in the deal with effect from 1 April 2019.
 These changes address adjustments to the National Living Wage and pay differentials across grades as a result.
-This proposal is built into the initial financial plan proposals.
+This deal is built into the initial financial plan proposals.